positlabs/temporalis/README.md

 `save image` will open a new window with a static image. `quality` affects the size of the output image.

 `record gif` toggles gif recording state.
 Press once to start recording, and press again to save the gif.

+`record video` toggles video recording state.
+Press once to start recording, and press again to save the video.

 ### Drag and drop videos